 Depending, of course, on personal preference and fitness, the “must do” activities for me were: hiking (Trollsteinen for its combination of views and a glacier crossing, and either Hiorthfjellet which combines kayaking and hiking in one long day, or the 1,053m Nordenskioldfjellet, the highest peak near Longyearben) and the boat trip to Pyramiden (which includes a glacier-stop and the abandoned mining of Pyramiden).
 The Better Moments “Catch of the Day” cruise was also fantastic.
 Allow at least a week…

-What was intended as a summary of our week has ended up being more of an travel essay!
-So I’ve broken it down into sections and added some navigation:
+What was intended as a summary of our week has ended up being a little longer than intended…. so I’ve broken down the Svalbard guide into sections:

 - Svalbard overview

 - When to go (and for how long!)

 - Food & Accommodation (and some booking tips)